run-llama/llama_index/docs/module_guides/models/multi_modal.md

 **Legend**

 - ✅ = should work fine
+- ⚠️ = sometimes unreliable, may need more tuning to improve
 - 🛑 = not available at the moment.

 ### End to End Multi-Modal Work Flow

-The tables below attempt to show the **initial** steps with various LlamaIndex features for building your own Multi-Modal RAGs.
+The tables below attempt to show the **initial** steps with various LlamaIndex features for building your own Multi-Modal RAGs (Retrieval Augmented Generation).
 You can combine different modules/steps together for composing your own Multi-Modal RAG orchestration.

 | Query Type | Data Sources<br>for MultiModal<br>Vector Store/Index | MultiModal<br>Embedding                | Retriever                                        | Query<br>Engine        | Output<br>Data<br>Type                   |
 | ---------- | ---------------------------------------------------- | -------------------------------------- | ------------------------------------------------ | ---------------------- | ---------------------------------------- |